-NEW Failure of Course Policy
+Failure of Course Policy

-It is the goal of every Shoreland teacher in every Shoreland course taught that each student achieve a passing grade for his or her course.
-When a student is in danger of failing a course at any point within the final four weeks of the semester, the following steps need to be taken to help the student overcome obstacles of a failed course.
+Students, families, and teachers envision and strive for success in school.
+If a student is in danger of failing a course at any point within the final four weeks of the semester, the following steps need to be taken to help the student overcome obstacles of a failed course.